Ingole712521/ChatGPT/README.md

 The chatbot can be used both as a command-line application and as a web-based application.
 Users can converse with the chatbot by sending messages through the terminal or a web browser, depending on the chosen mode of interaction.

-## Configuration

-In the `config.py` file, you can adjust various settings such as the maximum token limit per response, the chat history length, and more.
-Modify these settings to tailor the chatbot's behavior to your requirements.

 ## Deployment